NRCan/CanFlood/README.md

 ### Troubleshooting Installation

 As both QGIS and CanFlood are active open source projects, getting your installation configured can be challenging, especially if you lack admin privileges to your machine and have no pyqgis experience.
+Check the [issues](https://github.com/NRCan/CanFlood/issues?q=is%3Aissue) for solutions.

+QGIS has retired their old installer and is no longer supporting 32-bit binaries.
+If you get a 'Couldn't load plugin 'canflood'' error after installing the plugin (or you have a Qt version <5.15.2), you need to install QGIS using the new standalone (msi) installers, see [this solution](https://github.com/NRCan/CanFlood/issues/27).

 Some installations of QGIS may not come pre-installed with all the required python packages and dependencies listed in the [requirements](https://github.com/NRCan/CanFlood/blob/master/canflood/requirements.txt) file.
 If you get a ModuleNotFound error, your QGIS install does not have the required packages.
 This can easily be remedied by a user with admin privileges and working pyqgis knowledge.
 The following [solution](https://github.com/NRCan/CanFlood/issues/6#issuecomment-592091488) provides some guidance on installing third party python modules, but you'll likely need admin privileges.

 ## Getting Started